Updated Feeds

 This just scratches the surface.
 CS4 is a major upgrade, and it’s well worth the money in my opinion.
 In my next post, I’ll discuss some of the new tools and features available in CS4.

-The Wordpress community gives much of itself to users who don’t always give back.
+The WordPress community gives much of itself to users who don’t always give back.
 I created Effercio Blue and Nanideska last year, but as of today both they are being released under GPL.
 If you downloaded them prior to today, the old Creative Commons license still applies.

 I’ll be speaking on September 23 at 6:30pm about Adobe Creative Suite 4 at the Columbia County Library in Evans, GA as part of the next Refresh Augusta meetup [info].
 The presentation will cover what’s new, what I’ve thought about the Suite so far, and more.
 (As part of the meetup, Refresh Augusta will be giving away two copies of CS3 Web Design Premium, courtesy of Adobe.)
 Then, on September 24, I’ll be in Columbia SC at The State Newspaper give the same presentation to Refresh Columbia [info].